kafeijao/Kafe_CVR_Mods/ProfilesExtended/README.md

 1. Blacklist parameters from changing that include `*` in their name (not the parameter name in the animator, but the one in the AAS)
 2. Bypass the said blacklist by having `*` in the profile name
-3. Remember current parameters across avatar changes or game restarts
+3. Remember current parameters across avatar changes or game restarts if changed via the AAS

 ![image of where to set the parameter name](AAS_parameter_name.png)